It’s taken nearly 60 years of growth for Dollywood to become the elite, award-winning example of theme park excellence it is today.

 What is the history of Dollywood?

-The main attraction was Klondike Katie, a coal-fired steam engine.
-The locomotive is still in operation at Dollywood today.
 Rebel Railroad’s entertainment also included a working blacksmith shop, a saloon and a general store.

-Rebel Railroad changes its name to Goldrush Junction
+Rebel Railroad becomes Goldrush Junction

 There is inconsistent reporting on when Rebel Railroad changed its name to Goldrush Junction.